j-veylop/punch-control/README.md

 ## What is this

 Punch Control is a simple work hours tracker.
+It is designed for Raspbian on a Raspberry Pi with wireless connection.

 ## How does it work

 Punch Control uses `arp-scan` to find devices connected to your wifi network, and associates their MAC addresses to the employees.
 It logs connected devices every minutes and inserts the check-in and check-out times into a `.csv` file at the end of every day.

+## Dependencies

+	* `dateutils`
+	* `arp-scan`

 ## To-do list

 - [x] Basic functionality